 The Group has a policy on compensated absences which are both accumulating and non-accumulating in nature.
-The expected cost of accumulating compensated absences is determined by actuarial valuation on the additional amount expected to be paid / availed as a result of the unused entitlement that has accumulated at the balance sheet date.
+The expected cost of accumulating compensated absences is determined by actuarial valuation using the projected unit credit method on the additional amount expected to be paid / availed as a result of the unused entitlement that has accumulated at the balance sheet date.
 Expense on non-accumulating compensated absences is recognized in the period in which the absences occur.